Stormtroopers surf the Severn Bore

 Cinema as it used to be

-The Savoy in Monmouth (15 minutes from Foxes Reach or Tintern Abbey Cottage ) is a truly old fashioned cinema ( and now also back to being a live Theatre attracting really great speakers and shows.) which is being renovated and operated by a group of real enthusiasts.
+Clap, laugh, cheer!
+The Savoy in Monmouth (15 minutes from Foxes Reach or Tintern Abbey Cottage ) is a truly old fashioned cinema and a live Theatre attracting really great speakers and shows.
+Renovated and operated by a group of real enthusiasts.
 Has a bar and you can actually take your wine or cup of tea in to the show with you.
 Local free parking in the evening.
 Ticket prices are old fashioned too – but films are new.

 Go to the Theatre, a Concert or the Opera